marvinruder/rating-tracker/README.md

 -   Run `yarn workspace @rating-tracker/backend prisma:migrate:deploy` to initialize the PostgreSQL database.
 -   Run `yarn dev:server` to start the backend server as well as the Vite frontend development server.

+> [!NOTE]
-NB: The `dev:tools` command sometimes fails because multiple Docker networks with the same name are created concurrently.
+> The `dev:tools` command sometimes fails because multiple Docker networks with the same name are created concurrently.
 In that case, manually delete all but one using `docker network ls` and `docker network rm …` and try again.

 Environment variables in development can easily be defined in an `.env` file: